jtbaird/prism-pull/README.md

 session.close()
 ```
 ### get_30_year_monthly_normals
-Returns the average monthly conditions over the previous three decades for the specified area or areas.
+Returns the average monthly conditions over the previous three decades for the provided **latitude** and **longitude** or **csv_path**.
 Here's an example usage showing a non-bulk request, and all the available weather inputs (precipitation, min_temp, etc.) set to their defaults:
 ```
 import prism_pull.prism_session as pp